cp2k/cp2k/INSTALL.md

 NVIDIA cuSOLVERMp is a high-performance, distributed-memory, GPU-accelerated library that provides tools for the solution of dense linear systems and eigenvalue problems.

-- cuSOLVERMp replaces the ScaLapack `SYEVD` to improve the performance of the diagonalization
+- cuSOLVERMp replaces the ScaLAPACK `SYEVD` to improve the performance of the diagonalization
 - A version of cuSOLVERMp can be downloaded from <https://docs.nvidia.com/hpc-sdk/cusolvermp>.
 - Add `-D__CUSOLVERMP` to `DFLAGS`
 - Add `-lcusolverMp -lcusolver -lcal -lnvidia-ml` to `LIBS`